top of page

 Earth tones.

-Then add an extra color from the right-hand side if you want to and a patterned item as well (someone wears a flannel shirt or scarf or
+Then add an extra color from the right-hand side

 Don't all match in color, but make sure the colors "go together."
 Some examples are below.